-The Locomotive Operator fails to meet the requirements of section 2478.7, including but not limited to the submittal of a complete, accurate, and timely annual report.
+The Locomotive Operator fails to meet the requirements of section 2478.7, including the submittal of a complete, accurate, and timely annual report.

-The Locomotive Operator fails to meet the requirements set forth in the ACP’s Executive Order, including but not limited to the reductions required to be achieved by the ACP.
+The Locomotive Operator fails to meet the requirements set forth in the ACP’s Executive Order, including the reductions required to be achieved by the ACP.

 The ACP is not in compliance with approvals that may be required by the federal, state, or local government, or with applicable laws, ordinances, or regulations, or the Locomotive Operator did not obtain the permits or approvals necessary to undertake the activities constituting the ACP, or the Locomotive Operator has not complied with all environmental review requirements associated with the ACP.

-If any of the circumstances listed in section 2478.7 subsections (h)(2)(A) through (h)(2)(C) occur, the Locomotive Operator shall submit a notification to CARB following the requirements for submittals set forth in section 2478.14 within 15 Calendar Days of the date when the Locomotive Operator discovers or reasonably should have discovered that one of these circumstances has occurred.
+If any of the circumstances listed in subsection 2478.7(i)(2)(A) through 2478.7(i)(2)(C) occur, the Locomotive Operator shall submit a notification to CARB following the requirements for submittals set forth in section 2478.15 within 15 calendar days of the date when the Locomotive Operator discovers or reasonably should have discovered that one of these circumstances has occurred.

 CARB will provide notice of the revocation, including the date of the official revocation, to the applicant in writing at least 30 calendar days prior to the official revocation.

+Amendment.
+Applicants seeking approval of an amendment to an ACP shall submit their application for proposed amendment in strikeout/underline format to the Executive Officer at least six months prior to the requested start date of the amended ACP, following the requirements set forth in section 2478.15.

+The application for proposed amendment must include a new attestation statement pursuant to subsection 2478.15(a)(2).

+The application for proposed amendment is subject to all requirements and conditions set forth in section 2478.7.

+The application must include an application payment following the requirements set forth in section 2478.12.

+The end-date of any amended ACP remains the same as the original.

 Reapplication.
-If an applicant would like to continue to use an ACP for another Five-Year Verification Period without any gaps in time between the expiration of the previous Five-Year Verification Period and the start date of the subsequent Five-Year Verification Period, they must submit a reapplication for the ACP at least six months prior to the expiration of the ACP.
+If an applicant would like to continue to use an ACP for another Five-Year Verification Period without any gaps in time between the expiration of the previous Five-Year Verification Period and the start date of the subsequent Five-Year Verification Period, they shall submit a reapplication and application payment as set forth in section 2478.12 for the ACP no more than one year prior to, but at least six months prior to, the expiration of the current ACP.
 The requirements set forth in section 2478.7 apply to reapplications.
+A reapplication shall use the Operator’s Locomotive fleet at the time of the reapplication for all calculations required for the reapplication.

 Annual ACP Reports.
 Locomotive Operators using an approved ACP shall annually report any activity under the approved ACP.
-These reports shall be submitted no later than July 1 of each year throughout the Five-Year Verification Period pursuant to the applicable requirements specified in section 2478.10.
+These reports shall be submitted no later than July 1 of each year throughout the Five-Year Verification Period pursuant to the applicable requirements specified in section 2478.11.

-Severability.
-If any section, subsection, paragraph, subparagraph, sentence, clause, phrase, or portion of this Locomotive Regulation, or the application thereof to any person or circumstances, is, for any reason, held invalid, unconstitutional, or unenforceable by any court of competent jurisdiction (referred to here as the “invalidated requirement or application”), ACPs shall no longer be required to achieve equivalent emission reductions for the invalidated requirement or application.
-Thus, for ACPs currently in effect, the Locomotive Operator shall no longer be responsible for any portion of that ACP solely devoted to achieving equivalent or greater emission reductions than would have been required by the invalidated requirement.
-The regulated party shall continue to be responsible for all other portions of the ACP.
-If a portion of an ACP is devoted in part, but not wholly, to achieving equivalent emission reductions as would have been required by the invalidated requirement, the regulated party shall continue to be responsible for that portion of the ACP.
+Public Transparency.
+CARB will upload all approved ACP applications, reapplications, and amendments to the CARB “Reducing Rail Emissions in California” webpage for public access.
+CARB shall provide notice on its webpage of any disapproved ACP application or revoked ACP.
+Applicants may identify specific portions of an application as confidential and if so, CARB shall keep such information confidential to the extent permitted under California’s Public Records Act, Government Code, section 7920.000 et seq.

-NOTE: Authority cited: sections 38560, 39600, 39601, 39658, 39659, 39666, 41511, 43013, 43018, Health and Safety Code.
+NOTE: Authority cited: Sections 38560, 39600, 39601, 39658, 39659, 39666, 41511, 43013, 43018, Health and Safety Code.
 Reference: sections 39650, 39659, 41511, 43013, and 43018, Health and Safety Code.